hyperledger/fabric/docs/source/create_channel/create_channel_participation.md

 ## Step two: Use the `osnadmin` CLI to add the first orderer to the channel

 Now that the genesis block has been created, the first ordering node that receives the `osnadmin channel join` command command effectively "activates" the channel, though the channel is not fully operational until a quorum of consenters is established (if your profile listed three consenters, at least one more node, for a total of two, would have to join using the `osnadmin channel join` command).

-**Note:** If you try to run the `osnadmin` commands (aside from the `channel list` command) against an ordering node that is a member of a system channel, you get an error which indicates that the system channel still exists.
-The system channel needs to be [removed](#remove-the-system-channel) before the `osnadmin` commands can be used to create or join channels.

 Each orderer needs to run the following command: